ajibolagenius/3d_todo_tobamsgroup/docs/FAQ.md

 ### Can I set due dates or reminders?

 Not in the current version.
-The app is designed for simple, immediate task tracking without complex scheduling features.
+The app is designed for simple, immediate task tracking.
+You can prioritize tasks using High/Medium/Low priorities.

 ### Can I share my task list with others?